-Alberta’s Kananaskis Country offers an incredible diversity of hiking experiences that are almost on par with what you’ll find in the Rocky Mountain national parks – specifically Banff, Jasper, Yoho, and Kootenay.
-Many of the trails are busier than they used to be – probably because so many people have discovered the joys of hiking thanks to COVID.
-But you can still lose the masses if you choose a hike that’s a little longer.
+Alberta’s Kananaskis Country offers an incredible diversity of hiking experiences that are almost on par with what you’ll find in the Rocky Mountain National Parks – specifically Banff, Jasper, Yoho, and Kootenay.
+While many of the trails are busier than they used to be, you can still lose the masses if you choose a hike that’s a little longer.
 The Tombstone Lakes hike in Elbow-Sheep Wildland Provincial Park is just such a hike.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.

-Tombstone Lakes hike route description
+Tombstone Lakes hike description

 This is an extremely popular spot in summer – with loads of day trippers just out to enjoy the scenery.
 There is also an excellent campground beside the lake that is ideal for families.

 Walk around the west shore of the lake, stopping to admire the crystal-clear water.
 At the north end of the lake cross on a log over a creek and continue left.
 Follow the trail – that has the look and feel of a road – through some wet areas, at least early in the season.
 The hiking is easy, and the views are magnificent.